MEMBERS

 There are so many choices of places to dine in Naha, it’s difficult to decide where to go.
 Prices range from ¥450 for a simple wholesome meal, with almost no upper limit if you eat in the fashionable restaurants of the big hotels.

-Our hotel is on Kokusai Dori, (International Street) the epicenter of Naha’s restaurant/entertainment district.
+We stay in the Kokusai Dori, (International Street) area, the epicenter of Naha’s restaurant/entertainment district.
 The 1.5 mile boulevard is lined with bars, restaurants, pubs, steakhouses, izakaya, barbeque grills, and ethnic Okinawan eateries, as well as shops selling everything from cheap souvenirs to expensive designer clothing.

-Okinawan food is an acquired taste - principally by Okinawan's.
-They eat lots of pork and noodles, and it’s not unknown for this to be washed down with glasses of potent 70º proof Awamori.
+Okinawan food is an acquired taste - principally by Okinawans.
+They eat lots of pork and noodles, and it’s not unknown for this to be washed down with glasses of potent 90 proof Awamori.
 The fact they remain the longest living race on earth is quite remarkable under the circumstances.

 Money